 Ekkebus and his team will be showcasing such ingredients at Taste of Hong Kong, as well as four unique dishes that incorporate what he has gleaned from his travels, enabling visitors to experience the flavours of Kyushu through Amber's unique point of view.
 Some of the planned dishes will include a soup of potatoes, clams and wakame, and Miyazaki wagyu beef seasoned with seaweed and served with pickled Hakata cabbage.
 Masterclasses will be given on each dish, enabling diners to learn about the provenance of its ingredients while tasting it.
 “I want to tell a story and not just present food,” says Ekkebus.

-In the run-up to Taste of Hong Kong, we'll be releasing a series of short films focusing on the individuals and ingredients on Ekkebus' culinary journey.
+In the run-up to Taste of Hong Kong, we released a series of short films focusing on the individuals and ingredients on Ekkebus' culinary journey.
 Click the images below to visit each episode:

 Taste of Hong Kong runs from March 16 to 19 on the Central Harbourfront. hongkong.tastefestivals.com